amandabacon/Dome_Auto/README.md

 # Final for Hardware Hacking Spring 2019

 This program is geared towards being used by Stickney Observatory users as a means to automate the observatory dome.
+This repository contains logic for movement of the dome via buttons (clockwise and counter clockwise) that control six relays (two are safety relays), an emergency stop button that sets relays that control the motor to low and restarts the script, a home button that uses IR beam break sensors to count gear teeth notches and finds the home position based on interference from a spring on the dome.

+This system works in conjunction with the already present motor switch, allowing for automated or manual mode.
+Soon, the user will be able to type in an azimuth and the dome will go to that azimuth.

 # Installation